camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

     @Resource(mappedName = "java:global/camunda-bpm-platform/process-engine/$PROCESS_ENGINE_NAME"

 {{< note title="Look Up a Process Engine From JNDI Using Spring" class="warning" >}}
-  On JBoss AS 7 / Wildfly, Spring users should always [create a resource-ref for the process engine in web.xml]({{< relref "#manage-service-dependencies" >}})</a> and then lookup the local name in the `java:comp/env/` namespace.[For an example, see this Quickstart](https://github.com/camunda/camunda-bpm-examples/tree/master/deployment/spring-jboss-non-pa)</a>
+  On JBoss AS 7 / Wildfly, Spring users should always [create a resource-ref for the process engine in web.xml]({{< relref "#manage-service-dependencies" >}})</a> and then lookup the local name in the `java:comp/env/` namespace.
+[For an example, see this Quickstart](https://github.com/camunda/camunda-bpm-examples/tree/master/deployment/spring-wildfly-non-pa)</a>
 {{< /note >}}